-- Recommended Settings reference chart – it comes with a handy chart that tells you the temperature and time settings for all materials and if you misplace it, you can find the settings chart online, here.
+- Recommended Settings reference chart – it comes with a handy chart that tells you the temperature and time settings for all materials.

 - Affordable – The EasyPress is priced right for a crafter – it seems safer, affordable, and easier to use than a professional heat press.

 - Professional Results – no more guessing how long or how hot to use your household iron.
 Get professional, lasting results with the EasyPress!